lumberjoc/k8s-buildkite/README.md

 # k8s-buildkite
 How-To guide for setting up a Buildkite agent in your Kubernetes cluster.
 I went through a few different tutorials explaining how to setup Buildkite, but was unable to find a tutorial I liked on how to setup an agent on a Kubernetes cluster.
 As a result, I've created this straight forward tutorial on how to setup a Buildkite agent.

-Disclaimer: This is not production ready, but it should be good exercise to get you familiarized with Buildkite, k8s networking, rbac, and scaling.
+Disclaimer: This is not production ready, but it should be good exercise to get you familiarized with Buildkite, k8s networking, rbac, and more!
 Hope you enjoy!

 ## File & Directory Breakdown
 ```